h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 Like regular contracts, sub contracts require a deposit that gets returned when destroyed.
 This incentivizes recycling unused sub contracts to prevent state bloat.
 Alephium's maps leverage this same sub contract system and inherit these properties.

-The key to understand the sub contracts system lies in how contract ids are constructed.
-For regular contracts, the contract ID is derived by combining the transaction id that created the contract, the index of the contract creation output within that transaction, and the contract's group number using the following formula:
+The key to understand the sub contracts system lies in how contract IDs are constructed.
+For regular contracts, the contract ID is derived by combining the transaction ID that created the contract, the index of the contract creation output within that transaction, and the contract's group number using the following formula:

 ```
 contractId = dropRight(blake2b(txId || output index), 1) || group number